 Please note: Nordic Ecolabelling conducted a project on labels in 2020 and concluded that requirements on labels should be included in the criteria.
-This requirement is thus introduced ultimo 2021, with a transition period until 2024-12-31.
+This requirement was introduced in 2021.
 More information can be found in the background document under section "The label project and 20B" under the argumentation regarding requirement O20.
+During 2024, RecyClass replaced the Washing quick test procedure for film labels applied on HDPE & PP containers with Recyclability Evaluation Protocol for labels and adhesives on HDPE containers.
+A corresponding evaluation protocol for PP is expected to be published in 2025, whereby the criteria will be updated with a reference to this protocol.

-- Label specifications showing the material used and density.
+- In the next revision of the label requirement, it is expected that PE and PP packaging must have a label made of the same material, and that paper labels will no longer be permitted.Label specifications showing the material used and density.
 Appendix 4 Declaration from the manufacturer(s) of the packaging can be used as part of the documentation. - If plastic labels of different material than the container is used on PE or PP containers.
 Test report from a laboratory fulfilling the conditions in Appendix 1, showing that the label is approved. - If paper labels are used: Test report from a laboratory fulfilling the conditions in Appendix 1, showing that the label is approved. - Declarations that PS, PVC and other halogenated plastics, aluminium and other metals have not been used.
 Appendix 4 can be used. - For labels of different material than the packaging: Calculation of label size compared to the surface of the container. - Declaration from the applicant that direct print is not used except for date codes, batch codes and UFI.
-Appendix 2 can be used.

-O21 Design for recycling of flexible plastic pouches/bags and cardboard packaging for liquid products
+Appendix 2 can be used. - O21 Design for recycling of flexible plastic pouches/bags, cardboard packaging for liquid products and paper bags for powder products